rubik/radon/docs/commandline.rst

 Command-line Usage
 ==================

-Radon currently has three commands:
+Radon currently has four commands:

     * :command:`cc`: compute Cyclomatic Complexity
     * :command:`raw`: compute raw metrics
     * :command:`mi`: compute Maintainability Index
+    * :command:`hal`: compute Halstead complexity metrics

 .. note::
     On some systems, such as Windows, the default encoding is not UTF-8.
 If you